List of General Hospital characters introduced in the 1980s: Stavros Cassadine

+In 2024, Charlie Mason from Soaps She Knows called Stavros "vile" and noted how Helena would fawn over him.

 Anna Devane

 Anna Devane is played by Finola Hughes.
 Hughes also appeared as Anna on All My Children, and the General Hospital prime time, spin-off series, General Hospital: Night Shift.
 The character first appeared on the April 10, 1985, episode of General Hospital as a fence.
 The character was created and introduced by executive producer, Gloria Monty, and co-head writers, Pat Falken Smith and Norma Monty.
 Upon her introduction, Anna is revealed to be the super spy ex-wife of Robert Scorpio and romantic rival to his current wife, Holly Sutton.
 Anna remained a prominent character in the series until 1992 due to her romantic pairings with Robert and former mobster, Duke Lavery.
 The storyline in which Duke tries to evade his criminal past with the Jerome family, allows for Duke and Anna to become one of the show's supercouples, along with Robert and Anna.
 However, the storyline ends in tragedy when Duke dies in Anna's arms.
 Robert and Anna eventually reunite to raise their daughter, Robin, and eventually remarry; the happiness is short lived and the duo are killed off in 1992 along with their rival, Cesar Faison.

 However, all three were eventually revealed to be alive.
 Anna reappeared on All My Children as the twin sister of Alex Marick on March 2, 2001.
-In addition working as chief of police, and a brief romance with Edmund Grey, Anna marries Dr. David Hayward and they had a child together; however, that child dies as an infant.
+In addition to working as chief of police, and a brief romance with Edmund Grey, Anna marries Dr. David Hayward and they had a child together; however, that child dies as an infant.
 Hughes returned to General Hospital for several guest stints between 2006 and 2008.
 Throughout the summer and fall of 2008, Anna appeared on Night Shift where she supported Robert through his battle with cancer and helped Robin prepare for motherhood.
 Anna returned to the series indefinitely in 2012 when Robin was presumed dead.
 She has a romance with Robert's best friend, Luke Spencer, and reunites with Duke, whom Faison is masquerading as.
 The real Duke is later revealed to be alive.
 Anna has become one of the most respected and celebrated heroines in all of daytime.